jordanalexandermeyer/product/spec/user_stories/investing_daos.md

 **What is the user doing?**

-- Understanding costs
-  - Are there any fees involved with purchasing bonds?
-- Underwriting risk
+- Underwriting
-  - Learning about DAO business model
-  - Looking over DAO financials
-  - Modeling downside risk
+  - What is my downside risk?
-    - How much will be recovered if collateral value drops?
+  - What is my upside?
+  - How should I price this asset?
 - Bidding on bonds
   - Submitting interest rate they want to be compensated with
   - Submitting volume of bid